Ministry of Labour, Social, Family Affairs and Integration

 For short-term stays of up to 90 days per period of 180 days, the Schengen Visa will be issued.
 A visa is not required for short-term stays for nationals of those countries for which the European Community has abolished the visa requirement.
 You can find an overview of countries whose citizens require / do not require visas to enter Germany at the website of the Federal Foreign Office.

 For long-term stay of more than three months or stays leading to gainful employment, you need a national visa.
 To apply for a national visa, you must state the purpose of your stay (for example work or self-employment, study or immigration to family members).
 The issuing of the visa is then determined by the applicable regulation for the residence permit.
+You are only allowed to work if this is stated in the visa.

 Further information on the requirements and the application process can be found in the PDF file “Visa and Entry Process”.